Paul Rudwall·

 Frequently Asked Questions

 PNG or high-quality JPG at the highest resolution you have available.
 For character animation, ensure the face is clearly visible, well-lit, and takes up a reasonable portion of the frame.
-Avoid heavily compressed images—the AI amplifies artifacts.
+Avoid heavily compressed images, as the AI amplifies artifacts.
+If you are generating your source image from scratch, the AI image generator in Hedra outputs at up to 4K resolution with models like Nano Banana Pro and Seedream.

 How long can AI-generated videos be?

-While Hedra Character-3 allows for longer video generations, most tools generate clips between 2-10 seconds.
-For other models, creating content requires generating multiple clips and editing them together.
-This is a workflow consideration, not a hard limitation—plan your project around creating and combining shorter segments.
+Video length depends on the model you choose.
+Omnia supports longer durations than most models.
+Character-3 also allows for extended generations.
+For other models, creating longer content means generating multiple clips and combining them in Hedra Composer.
+This is a workflow consideration, not a hard limitation.
+Plan your project around creating and combining shorter segments.

 Can I use AI-generated video for commercial purposes?

 This depends on the platform and your subscription level.
-Hedra's paid plans include commercial usage rights.
-Always check the terms of service for whatever tool you're using, and be mindful of rights related to your source images.
+Hedra’s paid plans include commercial usage rights.
+Plans start at $15/month (Basic), $30/month (Creator), and $75/month (Professional).
+Free accounts include 100 credits per month with a watermark for non-commercial use.
+Always check the terms of service for whatever tool you are using, and be mindful of rights related to your source images.

 Do I need audio for image-to-video generation?

 Not always.
 Basic image animation adds motion without audio input.
-But for character animation—especially speaking or lip-sync content—audio dramatically improves the realism and usefulness of output.
-Audio gives the AI information about timing, emphasis, and emotion that it can't infer from a static image alone.
+But for character animation, especially speaking or expressive content, audio dramatically improves the realism and usefulness of output.
+Audio gives the AI information about timing, emphasis, and emotion that it cannot infer from a static image alone.
+You can record directly in Hedra, generate speech using the built-in text-to-speech voices from ElevenLabs and MiniMax, or upload your own audio file.

 How do I avoid the “AI look” in generated videos?

-Three things help: start with high-quality source images, generate multiple outputs and select the best, and don't skip post-production.
+Three things help: start with high-quality source images, generate multiple outputs and select the best, and do not skip post-production.
+Use Hedra Composer to trim, combine, and refine your clips.
 Color grading, careful cropping, and thoughtful editing choices can make AI-generated clips feel much more polished and intentional.

 Ready to turn your images into video?
-Get started with Hedra and see what's possible with Character-3, Veo, and Sora in one creative workflow.
+Get started with Hedra and access Omnia, Kling, Veo, Sora, and 14+ image models in one creative workspace.
+Hedra makes it possible.